ohlalab/ohlalab.github.io/Opportunities/index.md

 We offer salary and social benefits in conformity with the provisions of the Collective Agreement for the Civil Service (65% TVöD) and a three-year contract.

+Please contact Kathrin Ohla for more information: k.ohla (at) fz-juelich.de

 <br><br>

 # <i class="fa fa-cog fa-1x" aria-hidden="true" style="center"></i> Abschlussarbeiten